stockhuman/tpw-data/organisations/bellingcat.md

 Around 35% of Bellingcat’s budget is currently raised from workshops held by Bellingcat throughout the year and across the world."

 ## Scoring
+This organisation has at the time of writing not published anything that would warrant a deduction from the sourcing cretieria, earning it a `10`.